-Abstract: This paper claims that Hungarian underwent a word order change from SOV to Top Foc V X\ prior to its documented history beginning at the end of the 12th century.
-Proto-Hungarian SOV is reconstructed primarily on the basis of shared constructions of archaic Old Hungarian, and Khanty and Mansy, the sister languages of Hungarian.
-It is argued that the most likely scenario of the change from head-final to head-initial was the spreading of right dislocation, and the reanalysis of right dislocated elements by new generations of speakers as arguments in situ.
-In Hungarian - as opposed to Khanty and Mansy - right dislocation was facilitated by the extension of differential object marking to all direct objects.
-The change of basic word order initiated the restructuring of other parts of Hungarian grammar, as well, which is a still ongoing process.
+Abstract: This paper argues that Hungarian underwent a word order change from SOV to Top Foc V X\ prior to its documented history beginning in 1192.
+Proto-Hungarian SOV is reconstructed primarily on the basis of shared constructions of archaic Old Hungarian, and Khanty and Mansi, the sister languages of Hungarian.
+The most likely scenario of the change from head-final to head-initial was the spreading of right dislocation, and the reanalysis of right dislocated elements by new generations of speakers as arguments in situ.
+In Hungarian - as opposed to Khanty and Mansi - right dislocation was facilitated by the extension of differential object marking to all direct objects.
+The change in basic word order initiated the restructuring of other parts of Hungarian grammar as well, which is a still ongoing process.